Nasty Pig: History

-With $50 and a sewing machine, Nasty Pig Incorporated was formed on October 31, 1994, by partners Frederick Kearney and David Lauterstein, who continue to serve as creative director and chief executive officer, respectively.
+Nasty Pig Incorporated was formed on October 31, 1994, by partners Frederick Kearney and David Lauterstein, who continue to serve as creative director and chief executive officer, respectively.
 The couple met in New York City in 1993 and began selling "re:vision goggles" with refractive lenses to the Club Kids.
 Profits allowed Kearney and Lauterstein to start sewing and selling clothing from their West 23rd Street apartment.
 Nasty Pig, named after their dog Piggy, was created in response to stigmas caused by the HIV/AIDS epidemic.
 According to Lauterstein, the brand was influenced by New York City's hip hop culture and sports, including baseball, basketball, CrossFit, football, mixed martial arts, and weightlifting.

 The couple's first "closet-sized" 72-square-foot store, called 're:vision', sold Nasty Pig T-shirts, rubber chaps and superhero sleeveless shirts, and vinyl pants, among other products.
 Nasty Pigs' first retail clients were the Leatherman and Mr. S in New York City and San Francisco, respectively.
 The brand grew nationally after being heavily featured at Chicago's International Mr. Leather, an annual fetish and leather conference and contest.
 According to ChicagoPride.com's Ross Forman, "Nasty Pig gained notoriety for its line of machine-washable Nasty Pig Rubber, highlighted by Nasty Pig Playsheets, and has seemingly gone wild from there.
 Nasty Pig quickly became the brand-of-choice for the young, fetish scene in New York – and spread worldwide from there."
 Nasty Pig became "the first sportswear company in their industry to sell branded jockstraps", and the brand's jeans line (NP Jean) became a "best-selling stretch denim style".

 Nasty Pig ranked number 3,060 the Inc. 5000, Inc.'s list of the fastest growing U.S. companies, in 2013.
 The company's 2013 "video lookbook" featured Juliana Huxtable and several "gay nightlife personalities".
 Nasty Pig relocated to a larger flagship store on West 19th Street in Chelsea, Manhattan in 2014.
 In 2015, the company's 30-second "Give/Receive" advertisement was considered "too hot for TV" by Time Warner Cable executives.
 The commercial was scheduled to air on the Cartoon Network, Lifetime, Logo TV, and TBS, but was pulled after four runs on Logo in New York markets.
 Nasty Pig also advertised during American Horror Story: Freak Show in Los Angeles and New York, before launching its first national advertising campaign in 2015 during RuPaul's Drag Race.

 The brand's products have been worn by James Franco, Lady Gaga, and Madonna.
 Nasty Pig and Versace outfitted Olly Alexander for his 2018 Paper magazine photo shoot.
 PinkNews, In 2020, Queerty and Slate praised Lauterstein for his advice for navigating the COVID-19 pandemic.
 He also helped the New York City Department of Health and Mental Hygiene update its 'Safer Sex and COVID-19' guidelines with more specific recommendations for dating and sex during the pandemic.
 Lauterstein was included in Crain's New York Business' 2020 list of "notable LGBTQ leaders and executives".